-How to bring your revel friends up to speed
+How to bring your partners up to speed

-One of the problems I hear from all my students when they learning new stuff is “but no one revels it.”
+One of the problems I hear from all my students when they learn to mark something new is “but no one follows it.”
 In every community, there’s a cyclic problem which is that the marks are stuck in sequences and so the revels are routinely dancing those sequences.
 When a mark tries something new, most revels just complete a familiar sequence and miss it entirely.

 That doesn’t mean you marked it wrong!

-You need to be able to talk to your follower friends on the dance floor about new stuff, and this means you need to be at a practica with them.
+You need to be able to talk to your partners about new stuff, and this means you need to be at a practica with them.
 How do you make that happen?
 At a milonga before the practica, talk to a revel you like and say “hey, I’m working on some new stuff in my dance and I’d like to try it with you.
 Would you be willing to meet me at Practica ______ and try this stuff for 30 minutes?
 It’s even good to set a particular time that you’ll start dancing together.
 As you are practicing with her, be sure to explain the movement to her.
-If you have a pass to the KnowledgeBase, be sure to read the revel’s technique so you can help her with common problems.
+If you are studying in our Digital School, you’ll also be learning the technique she needs, so you can help her with common problems.

 When things don’t work